CebolaLab/GWAS-overlap/README.md

 ### Combining GWAS

 - Two independent GWAS may observe significant association resulting from the same causal variant.
 They therefore observe the same "signal".
-- GWAS typically label each "signal" using one unique identifier, typically the **lead SNP**.
+- GWAS reports label each "signal" using one unique identifier, typically the **lead SNP**.
 - The **lead SNP** is simply the SNP which, in that study, which had the smallest p-value.
 - While the causal variant remains the same, two different GWAS may report two different **lead SNPs**.